alejandrochang/Algorithms/ML/README.md

 ## Data
 Getting and gathering the data is pretty important to have a good estimate of what our hypothesis can be for the future.

+Output Examples:
+Classification -> The value of our labels belong to a discrete set Regression -> The value of our labels belong to a continous set